lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Let us also change the box boundaries by adding the the following line to *input.lammps*:
+    Let us also change the box boundaries by adding the following line to *input.lammps*:

 .. code-block:: lammps